 Our scientists have sampled the bloom and results indicate it was of low risk.
 They continue to monitor the bloom as the composition can naturally change over time.

 As a precaution, it would be best not to swim or harvest shellfish in an area where an algal bloom is present.
 This bloom will likely shift around the bay as long as conditions remain favourable.

 When we have had heavy rain, it flushes debris and pollution from town and rural land into waterways.
 This is why we advise you not to swim for 2 – 3 days after heavy rain – even at places that generally have good water quality.
 Check that the water is clean and clear before taking a dip too.
 A handy guide is: if you can't see your toes when standing knee-deep in water, then the water quality is not the best for a swim.

-Clive River, Waipuka Stream and Puhokio Stream are generally less suitable for swimming or recreational use, due to higher potential bacteria levels.
-The Clive River and Puhokio stream are sampled fortnightly as they have permanent signs up warning of the health risks. the Regional Council, community groups and landowners are working to improve water quality in these places.
+Clive River, Waipuka Stream and Puhokio Stream are generally less suitable for swimming and playing in as they sometimes have higher bacteria levels.
+The Clive River and Puhokio stream are tested every two weeks as they have signs up warning of the health risks at all times.
+The Regional Council, community groups and landowners are working to improve water quality in these places.

-The District Health Board will put up signs at sites at where toxic algae has the potential to be a risk to human health This information is also relevant for dog health for which the Regional Council is responsible.
-Conditions can change quickly so for information on the current status of these sites and many other locations see the information below.
-This also features advise for dog owners in and near rivers.
+The District Health Board will put up signs at sites where toxic algae could be a risk to human health.
+This information is also for dog health.
+Conditions can change quickly, so for up to date information see the information below.

 While some of the highest levels of toxic algae have been found in the Tukituki catchment, it can grow in other rivers in the region, so always keep a look out, particularly in stony bottomed rivers.